joebullard/RIT-beamer-theme/README.md

 In other words, make sure you're usage complies with the above.
 I was using it for my thesis defense and conference slides, which was fine.

+#Usage

+To use the color scheme with whatever theme you want, simply put 'beamercolorthemerit.sty' in your slide directory and add '\usecolortheme{rit}' AFTER your '\usetheme' command in the preamble.

+To use the PaltoAlto-based theme, simply place 'beamerthemeRIT.sty' in your slide directory and put '\usetheme{RIT}' in your preamble.

+NOTE: you do not need both files.

+If you want to use the '\useritlogo' command in the theme, then you also need to download the image, but note the info above about its usage.